MathieuSoysal/Java-Maven-Project-Template/README.md

 **Before all, don't forget to customize the pom.xml to your maven project.**

-*To guide you, a FIXED tag has been added to all lines to be edited.*
+*To guide you, a FIXME tag has been added to all lines to be edited.*

 ### Config SonarCloud